casperson/tweeter/README.md

 # tweeter
 -Post a tweet and search through Twitter user base for user suggestions.

+-After cloning, do an npm install.
+You may need to run npm install webpack-dev-server -g in order to run the webpack server to see it locally.
+Then just run webpack-dev-server from the directory of your files.

 -Since the assignment stated that I could use a third party library for authentication, I found a library called Codebird that made authentication and making calls to the endpoints a breeze.